AleXa: 2022–2024: "Tattoo", American Song Contest, tours across the United States, Girls Gone Vogue, "Juliet"

+2025–present: Departure from ZB Label and name change, Sugarcoat, upcoming re-debut

+On February 20, 2025, Seri revealed through a live that she is preparing for a re-debut in April.

+On March 5, 2025, she announced that she is stepping "forward into [her] new artist journey" and moving all of her social networking sites under her Korean name, Kim Seri, which won't be under ZB label anymore.

+On March 7, ZB Label released her first full-length album titled Sugarcoat, which was her last release with the label and as AleXa.
+The album features her previous pop-punk singles, such as "Sick", "I'm Okay", and "Distraction".

 Other ventures

-From June 23 to August 4, 2020, AleXa served as a guest host on the podcast How Did I Get Here?, often shortened to "HDIGH".
+From June 23 to August 4, 2020, Seri was a guest host on the podcast How Did I Get Here?, often shortened to "HDIGH".
 On August 7, 2020, Dive Studios announced on their Twitter that she would become a permanent fixture on the show alongside original host Jae Park from Korean band Day6.
 The podcast won the "People's Choice" and "Entertainment" category at the Podcast Award in 2020.
-It also went on to win Best Podcast 2020 from Apple Podcasts.

-On January 29, 2021, AleXa created a new YouTube channel called AleXa 360 focusing on vlogs and behind the scenes footage.

-On March 18, it was announced that AleXa would be making her acting debut in the anthology horror film, Urban Myths.